iyioio/wagdoc/README.md

 ## Steps
 Wagdoc preforms the following steps in the listed order.
-The steps can be ran as a single call to the Wagdoc script to preformed individually.
+The steps can be ran as a single call to the Wagdoc script or preformed individually.

 1. Creates a Wagtail site template configured to be deploy on Google Could Run or ran locally